Russell Martin (baseball): Toronto Blue Jays (2015–2018)

-Return to the Dodgers
+Return to the Dodgers (2019)

 On January 11, 2019, the Blue Jays traded Martin to the Dodgers for prospects Ronny Brito and Andrew Sopko.
 The Blue Jays also sent $16.4 million to offset most of Martin's $20 million salary.
 Martin spent the 2019 season as the Dodgers' backup catcher, first behind Austin Barnes and then Will Smith.

 On March 30, 2019, Martin pitched the top of the ninth inning in the Dodgers' 18-5 win over the Arizona Diamondbacks.
 He made ten pitches and retired three straight batters, becoming the first major league position player to pitch and complete the ninth inning of a game that his team won since left fielder Willie Smith did so for the Detroit Tigers on September 23, 1963.
 Martin also became the first position player to pitch a 1-2-3 ninth inning in a team win since at least 1925.
 On August 28, 2019, Martin became the first position player to pitch in a shutout victory since October 3, 1917, when George Kelly of the New York Giants did so.
 In what would be his last season in the majors, Martin played in 83 games for the Dodgers in 2019, hitting .220 with six homers and 20 RBI.

-On May 28, 2022, he announced his retirement, via an Instagram post.
+On May 28, 2022, Martin announced his retirement, via an Instagram post.